Crystal-Bell/Master-Hub-START-HERE-/README.md

 # Master-Hub-START-HERE-
 Cenoté Coil: The Master Hub for Living Constraint Infrastructure.
 A transdisciplinary OS for autonomous stewardship.
 Choose your perspective: [Engineering] [Stewardship] [Humanity/Art]."
+Abstract: This record archives the core infrastructure of the Transdisciplinary OS (operating system) for robots, humans, and planetary health.
+It provides a machine-executable framework for agentic AI orchestration, bio-sovereign nodes, and systemic contingency protocols.

-agentic-ai, multi-agent-orchestration, planetary-health, mcp-server, climate-health, bioregional-computing, green-computing, agentic-governance, sovereign-data, adaptive-environments, open-science...
+Cyber-Physical Systems (CPS) (The universal academic term for robots interacting with physical human/planetary systems).Socio-Ecological Systems (SES) (The taxonomy code researchers use to find frameworks tracking human-planetary friction).Decentralized Autonomous Infrastructures (Catches legal, computing, and systemic governance researchers). agentic-ai, multi-agent-orchestration, planetary-health, mcp-server, climate-health, bioregional-computing, green-computing, agentic-governance, sovereign-data, adaptive-environments, open-science...